New Zealand Certificate in Construction Trade Skills, Carpentry (Level 3)

 Core elements

-Core elements in this programme include:
+Core elements include:

-- Building technology and properties
+- Building consents and regulations

-- New Zealand Certificate in Construction Trade Skills Level 4
+• New Zealand Certificate in Construction Trade Skills Level 4

-- National Certificate in Construction Site Management
+• National Certificate in Construction Site Management

 Career opportunities